The traveling salesman problem for lines, balls and planes: TSPN for lines in

+The minimum transversal of two skew lines in $\RR^d$ lies in the 3-dimensional affine subspace spanned by the lines, and it can be computed in $O(d)$ time; point-hyperplane intersections can also be computed in $O(d)$ time in $\RR^d$.
+Consequently, the graph $G_{\L}$ can we computed in $O(d n^4)$ time.

-\paragraph{Two Technical Lemmas.} The approximation relies on Lemmas~\ref{lem:mt} and~\ref{lem:par} (below).
+\paragraph{Two technical lemmas.} The approximation relies on Lemmas~\ref{lem:mt} and~\ref{lem:par} (below).
 According to Lemma~\ref{lem:mt}, if the directions of two lines are far apart, then a connecting segment can be approximated by a $3$-segment path that detours through the minimum transversal of the two lines.
-According to Lemma~\ref{lem:par}, if two lines are near vertical, then the near horizontal segments connecting them get shorter if their endpoints are closer to the minimum transversal.
+According to Lemma~\ref{lem:par}, if two lines are nearly vertical and we are given some horizontal transversal segment between the lines, then the only way to find a significantly shorter transversal is to move the endpoints closer to the endpoints of the minimum transversal.

 \begin{lemma} Let $\ell_1$ and $\ell_2$ be two lines in $\RR^d$ such that the angle between their directions is $\varphi \in (\varphi_0,\frac{\pi}{2}]$.
-Let $s_1s_2$ be their minimum transversal with $s_1\in \ell_1$ and $s_2\in \ell_2$.
+Let $t_{1,2}t_{2,1}$ be their minimum transversal with $t_{1,2}\in \ell_1$ and $t_{2,1}\in \ell_2$.
 Let $p_1\in \ell_1$ and $p_2\in \ell_2$ be two points.
-Then $|p_1s_1|+|s_1s_2|+|s_2p_2|\leq \sqrt{\frac{3}{1-\cos \varphi_0}} |p_1p_2|.$ \end{lemma} \begin{proof} Consider the 3-dimensional affine subspace spanned by $\ell_1$ and $\ell_2$.
-Without loss of generality, we may assume that $\ell_1$ is the $x$-axis, $p_1=(a,0,0)$, $s_1=(0,0,0)$, and $s_2=(0,0,h)$ as in Fig.~\ref{fig:mt}\,(left).
-Let $a=|p_1 s_1|$ and $b=|p_2 s_2|$.
+Then $|p_1t_{1,2}|+|t_{1,2}t_{2,1}|+|t_{2,1}p_2|\leq \sqrt{\frac{3}{1-\cos \varphi_0}} |p_1p_2|.$ \end{lemma} \begin{proof} Consider the 3-dimensional affine subspace spanned by $\ell_1$ and $\ell_2$.
+Without loss of generality, we may assume that $\ell_1$ is the $x$-axis, $p_1=(a,0,0)$, $t_{1,2}=(0,0,0)$, and $t_{2,1}=(0,0,h)$ as in Fig.~\ref{fig:mt}~(left).
+Let $a=|p_1 t_{1,2}|$ and $b=|p_2 t_{2,1}|$.
 The Cauchy-Schwarz inequality yields the upper bound

 If $x(p_2) \geq 0$ (as in Fig.~\ref{fig:mt}, left), then the law of cosines yields

 If $x(p_2) \leq 0$, then $|p_1p_2|^2 = h^2+a^2+b^2-2ab\cos (\pi-\varphi) \geq h^2+a^2+b^2$, since $\cos(\pi-\varphi)<0$, and we obtain $|p_1p_2|^2 \geq (1-\cos\varphi_0) (a^2+b^2+h^2)$ in this case, as well.
 In both cases, the claimed inequality follows after taking square roots. \end{proof}